SOS Hermann Gmeiner College: Background

-Bangladesh emerged as a sovereign country on 26 March of 1971 and won its freedom from Pakistan on 16 December of the same year.
+Bangladesh emerged as a sovereign country on 26 March 1971 and won its freedom from Pakistan on 16 December of the same year.
 Due to the nine-month-long war in 1971, Bangladesh slipped into a humanitarian crisis that was beyond description.
 During the critical time of the nation, the Austrian philanthropist Dr. Hermann Gmeiner came forward with his hands of assistance in 1972.

 Professor Hermann made a proposal to Bangabandhu Sheikh Mujibur Rahman to establish a Children village for the orphans of the newly independent nation.
 Bangabandhu agreed to the proposal that paved the way for the establishment of the Children's village and subsequently the college.

 On behalf of the government of Bangladesh, the then Ministry of Labour and Social Welfare signed an agreement with the organization on 17 May 1972, to start SOS Children's Village activities in Bangladesh.

 Establishment

 The plan to build up a college was primarily with the objective to provide education to the orphans of the village along with the deprived section of the society.
 Two acres of land was selected for the college.

 The college which is a two-story vaulted brick structure includes 20 classrooms, three laboratories, a multi-purpose hall, a gymnasium, a library, and dining facilities.
 The college was designed by Nahas Ahmed Khalil and Raziul Ahsan.
 With a playground and a basketball ground the school is known for its architectural beauty.

-The academic program officially started on 19 January of 1986.
+The academic program officially started on 19 January 1986.